XLSForm/xlsform.github.io/xlsform-standard.md

 An XLSForm with all of the appearance attributes in this table is available [here](https://docs.google.com/spreadsheets/d/159tf1wNeKGRccgizZBlU3arrOM--OpxWo26UvZcDEMU/edit?usp=sharing).

 ### Settings Worksheet
-Earlier we hinted that there were additional sheets besides the **survey** and **choices** sheet to include with your XLSForm.
-The **settings** sheet is optional, but it allows you to further customize your form, including encrypting your form or setting an overall style theme to your form, among others.
+Earlier we hinted that there was an additional worksheet besides the **survey** and **choices** sheet to include with your XLSForm.
+The **settings** worksheet is optional, but it allows you to further customize your form, including encrypting your form or setting an overall style theme to your form, among others.

 You can include a **settings** worksheet in your XLSForm similar to the following: